-As the name implies, ready to fly or RTF drones are the easiest type to get started with.
+As the name implies, ready-to-fly or RTF drones are the easiest types to get started with.
 The best choice for beginners, RTF drones come with everything you need to get started.

-This way, you don’t have to learn a whole set of new controls, and you can often get a longer range than you might from ready to fly model.
+This way, you don’t have to learn a whole set of new controls, and you can often get a longer range than you might from a ready-to-fly model.
 Also, drones of this type tend to be on the cheaper side as compared to the above two.

 ARF Drones are popular with those looking to race their machines since they allow for a high degree of customization.
 But they are best left in skilled hands.
 After all, you don’t want to put a lot of time and work into building your drone only to crash it on your first flight through a lack of experience.

 Drones come with all kinds of different features.
 And it’s the features of a drone that are often the deciding factor when it comes to making a purchase.